The Land of Youth Myth Meaning & Symbolism

 When this myth stirs in the modern psyche, it often manifests in dreams of paradoxical landscapes.
 One may dream of finding a perfect, silent city of light, only to feel a creeping, inexplicable anxiety there.
 Or they may dream of desperately trying to return to a childhood home that has become alien and unrecognizable.
 These are dreams of alienation from paradise.

-Somatically, this can feel like a deep, inconsolable nostalgia for something one has never actually known—a longing for a “home” that exists only in the soul.
+Somatically, this can feel like a deep, inconsolable nostalgia for something one has never actually known—a longing for a "home" that exists only in the soul.
 Psychologically, it signals a critical juncture in the process of individuation.
-The dreamer may be in a state of “spiritual bypass,” using transcendence, enlightenment, or idealistic fantasies (their personal Tír na nÓg) to avoid the messy, aging, grieving, human work of integrating their personal history and shadow.
-The dream is a warning from [the Self](/myths/the-self “Myth from Jungian culture.”/): you cannot stay in the perfect garden.
+The dreamer may be in a state of "spiritual bypass," using transcendence, enlightenment, or idealistic fantasies (their personal TĂr na nĂ“g) to avoid the messy, aging, grieving, human work of integrating their personal history and shadow.
+The dream is a warning from the Self: you cannot stay in the perfect garden.
 Your wholeness requires your history.

 Alchemical Translation